MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/upgrade-support-hosted-to-inherited.md

 Upgrading a Hosted XML process model to an inherited process  provides the convenience of customizing your work tracking system through the user interface.
 For an overview of supported customizations available to you with the Inheritance process, see [About process customization and inherited processes](inheritance-process-model.md).

-While the upgrade process attempts to model all your work tracking customizations, there are some limitations.
-This article outlines the set of customizations that are supported during the upgrade process and those which aren't.
+While the clone process attempts to model all your work tracking customizations, there are some limitations.
+This article outlines the set of customizations that are supported during the clone process and those which aren't.

 The Inheritance process model supports most customizations, however some of the more advanced customizations you made with the Hosted XML process might not be supported.
 In addition, some of the customizations made to the Hosted XML process need to be manually created in the inherited process.

 > [!NOTE]
-> Before you [change the process of an existing project](change-process-from-hosted-to-inherited.md) from Hosted XML to the upgraded inherited process, review this article to understand which customizations are preserved and which are ignored.
+> Before you [change the process of an existing project](change-process-from-hosted-to-inherited.md) from Hosted XML to the cloned inherited process, review this article to understand which customizations are preserved and which are ignored.

-## Customizations preserved during upgrade
+## Customizations preserved during clone

 When you clone a Hosted XML process to an inherited process, the customizations listed in the following table are preserved.